 Global Development Institute

 GDI is the largest dedicated development research and teaching institute in Europe.
-Development studies at The University of Manchester are ranked third in the QS World University Rankings.
+Development studies at The University of Manchester are ranked tenth in the 2019 QS World University Rankings.

 Humanitarian and Conflict Response Institute

 HCRI conducts rigorous research on the impact and outcomes of contemporary and historical crises, and provides postgraduate training for undergraduates and professionals interested in the humanitarian sector.

 The Manchester Institute for Collaborative Research on Ageing promotes interdisciplinary research on all aspects of ageing.
 They have access to a network of 2000 academics, practitioners, policy makers and older people.